contentauth/c2patool/README.md

 #### Detailed manifest report

-To display a detailed report describing the internal C2PA format of manifests contained in the asset, use the `-d` option; for example, using one of the example images in the `sample` directory:
+Use the `-d` option to display a detailed report describing the internal C2PA format of manifests contained in the asset; for example, using one of the example images in the `sample` directory:

 ```shell
 c2patool sample/C.jpg -d
 ```

-The tool displays the detailed report to standard output (stdout) or will add a detailed.json if an output folder is supplied.
+By default, the tool displays the detailed report to standard output (stdout).
+If you specify an output folder, the tool saves it to a file named `detailed.json` in that folder.

 #### Displaying an information report